ApryseSDK/fluent-code-samples/Embedded Java Engine Samples/Basic/Data Source Usage/BasicSalesforce/README.md

 ## Usage
 Use the following steps to build and run the project.

+> Ensure JDK for the project is set to version 1.8

 1. Open the BasicSalesforce directory in your IDE
 2. Open the WindwardReports.properties file and insert your license key in the "license" property
     1. If you don't have a license key, leave it blank and output will generate with a watermark